 Time, or should I say procrastination and indecisiveness, eventually got the better of me.
 Tunbridge Wells Borough Council acted to force the owners to demolish the buildings.
 It felt like a missed opportunity.
 I had wanted to preserve a little bit of local history in my own way, probably from a more abstract perspective, to seek beauty amongst the decay.
 Not a portrait of a derelict building, not a documentary series but to carefully pick out but a few details and preserve them, like a householder rescuing a few treasured personal possessions from the rubble of a once loved family home.

 I had ‘recced’ the site, studying the exterior on a number of occasions (okay I was looking for the best way in).
 I was intrigued by the fact that beyond the blue shuttering, lay this once vibrant, now sadly condemned building.
-Coffee was drunk, I paced, attracted the suspicion of many a passer by as I set my camera up making images of seemingly nothing that caused more than the odd furrowed brow.
+Coffee was drunk, I paced, attracted the suspicion of many a passerby as I set my camera up making images of seemingly nothing that caused more than the odd furrowed brow.
 It appears that these days if you stand still for too long you ‘worry’ people.

 Then suddenly there was activity, the hardhats and hi-vis vests began to multiply, the pigeon coo was replaced by the increasing hum of jackhammers and thumping diesel engines.
-As the pendulous wrecking balls began to sway, the cinema, that missed opportunity and a ‘project’ that would remain unfinished, were heavy on my mind.
+As the pendulous wrecking balls began to sway, the cinema, that missed opportunity and a ‘project’ that would remain unfinished, was heavy on my mind.
 The finality of it all was starting to feel a little like an unwelcome metaphor for other ideas that had come and duly gone in my life.

 The images I did come away with were made on one of these ‘planning’ days.
 Very much on the outside looking in.
 Blue was very much the dominant colour.
 It remains that way.
 A colourful reminder to seize opportunities, to knock down doors, to not be afraid of what lies on the other side of the hoardings.